WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

   Lastly, the Server will be deployed on GoDaddy so that any user that has access to the internet can access our system.

 ## What is the predicted life cycle/methodology that you will follow

+  We will be working acording to Agile Methodology.
+(Need to discuss more)